-Many of us enjoy going out with friends for a few drinks or pairing the perfect IPA with our burger.
+Many of us enjoy going out with friends for a few drinks.
 But how do you know if you have a problem, and what effects does alcohol have on your body?

-If you or a loved one suffer from dependence on alcohol, finding a means to an end can be difficult.
+If you or a loved one have a dependence on alcohol, finding a means to an end can be difficult.
 Whether you’re unaware that you have a problem or don’t know where to turn for help, it’s important to know you aren’t alone and that there are resources available to help you.

 Here’s how to tell if you or someone close to you is drinking too much and what you can do to change it.